 New Jersey Division of Disability Services

 The State of New Jersey Division of Disability Services provides a single point of entry for those seeking disability-related information in New Jersey.
+The Division publishes a resource guide every year that provides access to information about programs and services available to residents living and working with disabilities, as well as families, advocates, and professional communities working to assist people with disabilities.

 New Jersey Office of the Ombudsman